Best Open Source Test Automation Tools:

 It offers cross-platform OS support and gets well integrated with other bug tracking systems like JIRA, Bugzilla, Redmine, etc.

 Windmill is an open source web testing tool created for automating and debugging the web applications.
 It offers cross browser and cross platform support for web app testing.

 By May 2016, Windmill was actively maintained.
 But now, it is covered by web driver/selenium 2.

 TestNG is an open source testing framework enthused by Junit and Nunit with some new features added to make it a more powerful tool?
 It supports almost all kinds of testing like unit testing, functional testing, integration testing, data-driven testing, end-to-end testing, etc.

-Few of its cool features include annotations, big thread pool, flexible test configuration, support for parameters, different tools, plug-ins, etc.
+A few of its cool features include annotations, large thread pools, flexible test configuration, support for parameters, different tools, plug-ins, etc.